kieranjones/resume/README.md

 #Kieran Jones - Resume

 ## Background
 I am a Senior Front End Developer with a love for JavaScript and in particular ReactJS.
-I love building WordPress themes and am proficent in PHP.
+I love building WordPress themes and am proficient in PHP.
 I am Google Analytics certified and enjoy working with data and implementing analytics solutions.

 ## Education
 * Bachelor of Internet Science & Technology - Major in Internet Applications (University of Wollongong)